Journal of the San Juan Islands: History

 The first edition of the Friday Harbor Journal was published on Sept.
 13, 1906.
 The paper's first editorial read: "Not unmindful of the cares and responsibilities of newspaper life, the JOURNAL makes its bow to the public today, inspired with hope that it may be useful in the development of this beautiful island county."

 The paper was co-founded by Oscar Garrett Wall, an American Civil War veteran who had served in the 5th Minnesota Infantry Regiment.
 He fought in the Battle of Fort Ridgely and wrote a book titled "History of the Sioux Massacre."
 The paper's other co-founder was Gus A. Ludwig, a journeyman printer from Minneapolis.
-Its motto in the early day's was "A Square Deal for Everybody."
+Its motto in the early days was "A Square Deal for Everybody."

-Wall, age 62, came to the San Juan Islands because his health was failing.
-After eight months, he sold his interest to 24-year-old Virgil Frits on June 3, 1907.
-Frits was a Republican and notorious cigar smoker who got his start in the news business at The Reveille in Bellingham.
+Wall, age 62, moved to the San Juan Islands because his health was failing.
+After eight months, he sold his interest in the Journal on June 3, 1907 to 24-year-old Virgil Frits.
+Frits was a cigar-smoking Republican who got his start in the news business at The Reveille in Bellingham.
 He formed a partnership with Ludwig and they operated the Journal together.

 In 1914, a competing newspaper, the San Juan Islander, ceased operations.
 In 1915, the Journal got its first typesetting machine.
 In 1919, Frits was sued for libel for an editorial he penned calling for all members of the Industrial Workers of the World to be arrested for the Centralia Tragedy.
 A jury acquitted Frits.

-Ludwig operated the paper for nearly 20 years until his death in 1932.
+Ludwig operated the Journal for nearly 20 years, until his death in 1932.
 Frits ran the paper for a total of 51 years with his wife Maude.
 The couple sold the Journal in 1958 to Robert Hartzog and his wife Mildred.
 Hartzog was a former radio control room operator at KOIN.
 Under him, the Journal obtained a more modern press for commercial printing and equipment to reproduce photos in the paper.
 Hartzog owned the paper until his death 11 years later.
 The paper was then purchased by Lyman "Tommy" and Jean Thomas, along with Sam Buck.